jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_4/README.md

 2. Design - Design solution to meet the requirements.
 3. Implementation - Engineering and implementation.
 4. Testing - Make sure it all works.
-5. Release + Maintenance - Release the code.
-6. Release to Market - Customer, Stakeholder, and Consumer get the product.
+5. Release to Market - Customer, Stakeholder, and Consumer get the product.

 <img src="https://i.ibb.co/wwrLTmS/waterfall-dev-process.png">